-If it is nearly time for your next dose, skip the missed dose and take your next dose at the usual time.
+If oxycodone is taken regularly and it is nearly time for your next dose, skip the missed dose and take your next dose at the usual time.
 Otherwise, take the missed dose as soon as you remember.
 Do not take two doses at the same time.